BLI White Logo

 Student Comments

-‘I found that Ann was very informative and passionate about green chemistry.
+‘I found that the instructor was very informative and passionate about green chemistry.
 I learned a lot about how our industries output toxic chemicals as well as about companies making solutions.
 Labs were very engaging.’

 ‘In this program we studied real-world problems in the eyes of a chemist, balancing both academics and experimentation.
-Professor Ann Lambert provided great insight into the world of green chemistry and was supportive throughout the journey.’
+The professor provided great insight into the world of green chemistry and was supportive throughout the journey.’

 ‘We did so many experiments which is a really good way to get the information easily and fun.
-Mrs. Lambert was really nice, helpful and have enough knowledge to answer all our questions.’
+The teacher was really nice, helpful, and had enough knowledge to answer all our questions.’

 Our Programs are Featured on the National Association for Gifted Children Website